People watch videos of police killing unarmed civilians, and they’re outraged.

 When I filed a complaint against the police for falsifying evidence to obtain a search warrant, for threatening to shoot me in the head, and for stealing from me, I didn’t get any justice or compensation.

-The police lied in court and in documents, to cover up their misconduct.
+The police lied to cover up their misconduct.

 I didn’t have enough money to file a lawsuit.